ezsystems/ezpublish-kernel/REST-API-V3.rst

 :Description: Returns a list of all sections
 :Headers:
     :Accept:
-         :application/vnd.ez.api.SectionList+xml:  if set the new section list is returned in xml format (see Section_)
+         :application/vnd.ez.api.SectionList+xml:  if set the section list is returned in xml format (see Section_)
-         :application/vnd.ez.api.SectionList+json:  if set the new section list is returned in json format (see Section_)
+         :application/vnd.ez.api.SectionList+json:  if set the section list is returned in json format (see Section_)
     :If-None-Match: <etag>
 :Response:

 .. code:: http

-          HTTP/1.1 200
+          HTTP/1.1 200 OK
           ETag: "<etag>"
           Content-Type: <depending on accept header>
           Content-Length: <length>